How the Hootenanny Mass Invaded the Church

 They are doing what people routinely did, before electronic media began to outsource their direct, authentic practice of culture–they are having a terrific time singing, with their own voices, not being force-fed an artificial, culture-substitute.

-That stride-style piano is being played, for fun, by a talented amateur, not being “performed” by a music-school student.
+The stride-style piano in the sound sample, is being played, for fun, by a talented amateur, not being “performed” by a music-school student.
 The pianist is playing from one of those tens- or hundreds-of-thousands of sheet music printings.

 But everybody is singing to it.